 Speaking of new facilities - SCPPA recently had a very unique opportunity, which after thorough research and evaluation, the Board decided to take advantage of.
 The office building located directly adjacent to SCPPA's current building became available for purchase, and considering our current needs, as well as anticipated future growth, it was determined that this was an ideal opportunity for SCPPA.
 The new building will allow us to expand our current training program, as well as provide additional office space for future growth.

 As for the future - SCPPA continues to work with its members to provide the resources and services needed to meet the rapidly changing legislative and regulatory landscape of the electric utility industry.
-These changes have a direct impact on the members' daily operations, and its SCPPA's goal to assist the members in minimizing these impacts.
+These changes have a direct impact on the members' daily operations, and it is SCPPA's goal to assist the members in minimizing these impacts.
 The benefits of joint action are numerous and are enjoyed by all members, regardless of size.
 As SCPPA looks back on its past 35 years, it takes pride in knowing that it has had a significant role in helping its members provide safe, reliable and low cost electricity to the more than 2 million customers they serve, and will continue to do so for the next 35 years.